 Best for: teen and up

 Mike Massimino, former space shuttle astronaut and current professor at Columbia University, shares his path with us in this autobiography.
-This isn’t about astronaut heroics and tales of superhuman feats.
+Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe isn’t about astronaut heroics and tales of superhuman feats.
 It’s a tale of Mike’s down-to-earth, gritty effort to do something he was passionate about—to reach for the stars.